-Government Regulations
+Government Regulation

 We are bound by various rules and regulations promulgated by the federal government and agencies thereunder.
-We have not experienced undue expensebeyond those expenses normally incurred in our ordinary course of business in adhering to such rules and regulations.
+We have not experienced undue expense beyond those expenses normally incurred in our ordinary course of business in adhering to such rules and regulations.
+Since historically most of our business is derived from contracts either directly with the U.S. federal government or as a subcontractor on behalf of U.S. federal government customers, most of our contracts are subject to termination at the election of the government.